 OHS & WCB

 Alberta Labour’s Occupational Health and Safety (OH&S), provides resources and enforcement of the Occupational Health and Safety Act, Regulations, and Code.
 Specifically, OH&S provides guidelines on the legislation and standards, advice and information to both employers and employees, and ensures compliance via inspections, investigations, and complaints resolution.
-Your ACSA is part of a voluntary program established by Alberta Labour called Partnerships in Injury Reduction (PIR); a voluntary program in which employer and worker representatives work collaboratively with government to build effective health and safety management systems.
-The PIR program awards Certificates of Recognition (COR) to employers that have developed a health and safety management system and met established standards
+Your ACSA is part of a voluntary program established by Alberta Labour called Partnerships in Injury Reduction (PIR).
+PIR is a voluntary program in which employer and worker representatives work collaboratively with government to build effective health and safety management systems.
+PIR awards Certificates of Recognition (COR) to employers that have developed a health and safety management system and met established standards

 Our New Look

-It centres around four core attributes:
+Moreover, it centres around four core attributes:

-It is the dedication of our people and their unrelenting effort that has created and connected a community of safety leaders in the province’s construction industry, and enabled employees and employers to make workplaces safer.
+But, it is the dedication of our people and their unrelenting effort that has created and connected a community of safety leaders in the province’s construction industry, and enabled employees and employers to make workplaces safer.

-Our new visual identity draws from our history and leaps ahead to reflect our leadership role in the safety sector.
+And our new visual identity draws from our history and leaps ahead to reflect our leadership role in the safety sector.